microsoft/rust-for-dotnet-devs/src/linq/index.md

-In both cases, this allows _infinite sequences_ to be represented, where the underlying sequence is infinite, but the developer decides how the sequence should be terminated .
+In both cases, this allows _infinite sequences_ to be represented, where the underlying sequence is infinite, but the developer decides how the sequence should be terminated.
 The following example shows this in C#:

 ```csharp
 foreach (var x in InfiniteRange().Take(5))